This article was originally published in December 2018 but was last updated August 10th, 2022.

 How to Get Google to Crawl Your Site

 Google indexes billions of web pages.
 As a result, it would be impossible to crawl every page, every day.
+If you’re wondering “how to crawl my website in Google”, the following information should help.
 As with any business, Google has to use its resources wisely.
 If your website has errors that don’t permit access, then Google won’t keep sending bots to your site.
 More importantly, Google won’t send users to your site, which will decrease traffic and tank your online marketing efforts.
 Although Google doesn’t guarantee website indexing, you can get Google to crawl your website more frequently by implementing these strategies.

 First and foremost, use Search Console to check for errors and usability issues.
 Then, fix those issues to let the bots crawl your site.

 Another good spot to review first before getting too deep in the weeds is the robots.txt file.
-It can be necessary to exclude certain pages from being crawled and indexed.
-There are some valuable ones that are also listed by mistake (it happens)!
+While it can be necessary to exclude certain pages from being crawled and indexed, there are some valuable ones that are also listed by mistake (it happens)!
 If that’s the case, clean up your robots.txt file by removing those pages you do want Google spiders to crawl.

 A backlink, also called an inbound link, is a link from another website that tells search engines your site has some authority.
 Others are sharing your content, which makes the search engine rankings take notice and can get Google to crawl your website.
 The more valuable the link, the better.
 Diversify your strategy and pursue low hanging fruit from relevant local sources.
 While it’s nice to get a backlink from a really well-known website like Forbes, smaller sites can be just as valuable and sometimes even more relevant.

-E-A-T is growing in importance within the world of SEO.
-One of the best ways to convey this on your website is by creating new content or repurposing existing content that no longer performs well.
+E-A-T is growing in importance within the world of SEO and one of the best ways to convey this on your website is by creating new content or repurposing existing content that no longer performs well.
 In addition to this, fresh content encourages Google spiders to search your site.
 Write about your employees, your industry and your products.
 In addition, include other types of content, video, pictures, graphs and interactive content.

 A sitemap outlines the pages on your site and helps search engines read your website more effectively.
 Bots read the sitemap, which tells Google how often you update your content.
 Google itself says that a sitemap doesn’t guarantee indexing, but it can help the bots learn about your site.